historic-trails/website/docs/sites/neff-tavern-smokehouse.md

 {% include figure.html
   class="img-right"
   width="33%"
-  caption="This picture was taken of a tavern in Illinois, which was built about the time as the Neff tavern smokehouse.
-Although smokehouses were inferior in their importance for the tavern building complex, it was built as massive as the main building.[^Number2]" image-url="sunderlage-smokehouse_il.jpg"
+  caption="A tavern in Illinois that was built around the same time as the Neff Tavern Smokehouse. [source](https://ourlocalhistory.files.wordpress.com/2014/07/sunderlage-smokehouse.jpg)" image-url="sunderlage-smokehouse_il.jpg"
 %}